quananhle/Python/Software Engineering Practicing/Concepts/Array and String/Introduction to 2D Array/498. Diagonal Traverse/README.md

                 / [4,5,6]
                 / [7,8,9]
                 /  /  /
-                Traverse by column and check diagonally.
-If no next column, move to next row [[1], [2,4], [3,5,7], [6,8], [9]]
+                Traverse by row and check diagonally.
+If no next row, move to next column [[1], [2,4], [3,5,7], [6,8], [9]]
                 """